Getting started with Refunds

 ☝️

-Reason code is mandatory
+Reason code is a mandatory field in this request .

 Get Refund Reasons

-Retrieve available reason codes for refunds: GET /payouts/refunds/reasons
+Retrieve available reason codes for refunds:

 Example Response: